mugli/rust-for-nodejs-developers/README.md

-# Rust for Node.js Developers (work in progress 😊)
+# Rust for Node.js Developers

 ![](https://img.shields.io/badge/license-MIT-green.svg)

+(**Work in progress**.
+Done: 3 of 60 planned examples)

 This guide full of examples is intended for people learning Rust that are coming from Node.js, although the vice versa can work too.
 I made this because I'm learning Rust myself, hoping maybe it'll also help other people with similar background and interest.
 I tried to learn idiomatic rust along the way, but please feel free to send PR if you find something that can be improved.

+This is a [cookbook style](https://rust-lang-nursery.github.io/rust-cookbook/) guide.
+However, it doesn't explain how to install Rust, what cargo is etc. If you need help with that, this might be a good starting point, which is written in tutorial style: https://github.com/Mercateo/rust-for-node-developers

 ## Contents